Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 num_classes = 6
 ```
 <br>
-To start with, we simply use the generators to rescale the raw pixel values (ranging between 0 and 255) to float values that exist between 0 and 1.
-The reason we do this is mainly to help Gradient Descent find an optimal, or near optional solution each time much more efficiently - in other words, it means that the features that are learned in the depths of the network are of a similar magnitude, and the learning rate that is applied to descend the loss or cost function across many dimensions, is somewhat proportionally similar across all dimensions - and long story short, means training time is faster as Gradient Descent can converge faster each time!
+To start with, I simply used the generators to rescale the raw pixel values (ranging between 0 and 255) to float values that existed between 0 and 1.
+The reason I did this was mainly to help Gradient Descent found an optimal, or near optimal solution each time much more efficiently - in other words, it meant that the features that were learned in the depths of the network were of a similar magnitude, and the learning rate that was applied to descend the loss or cost function across many dimensions, was somewhat proportionally similar across all dimensions - and long story short, meant training time was faster as Gradient Descent could converge faster each time!
 <br>
 ```python
 # Image generators